ZacGeurts/dosbox-libretro-AI/README.md

-# DOSBOXY <BR />
+# DOSBOX-Grok3-AI<BR />
 Up to 300% speed update so far. <BR />
 The buildbot may not be using dynrec so it may only be like 30% update. <BR />
+I will be eventually getting more information on what is being achieved.
+Still a new project.<BR />
 Press space bar to run the emulator full speed. <BR />
 You can view the framerate and other setting in Config - On screen Notifications - Notification Visibility <BR />
 One of the updates changed endian so PowerPC is unlikely to work any longer with this build. <BR />
-This was built with C++17 and is likely to require it due to memory updates. <BR />
+This was built with C++17 and is likely to require it due to memory updates.<BR />
-If you can test it on a mobile platform please open a ticket letting everyone know how it went. <BR />
+If you can test it on a mobile platform please open a ticket letting everyone know how it went.<BR />
 This is a test.
-I currently recommend either DOSBOX Svn or DOSBOX Pure (or vice versa) <BR />
+I currently recommend either DOSBOX Svn or DOSBOX Pure (or vice versa)<BR />

 <img src="Screenshot from 2025-04-11 14-45-25.png"></img>